ayadav44237/LYNC-UI-Developer-Task--Alok-Yadav/README.md

 - Performance optimizations, including lazy loading and image optimization.
 - Accessibility features following WCAG guidelines.
 - Cross-browser compatibility with support for Chrome, Firefox, Safari, and Edge.
-- Clean, maintainable, and well-structured code.
+- Clean, maintainable and well-structured code.

 ## Technologies Used